freqtrade/freqtrade/docs/hyperopt.md

 Legal values are:

-- `all`: optimize everything
+* `all`: optimize everything
-- `buy`: just search for a new buy strategy
+* `buy`: just search for a new buy strategy
-- `sell`: just search for a new sell strategy
+* `sell`: just search for a new sell strategy
-- `roi`: just optimize the minimal profit table for your strategy
+* `roi`: just optimize the minimal profit table for your strategy
-- `stoploss`: search for the best stoploss value
+* `stoploss`: search for the best stoploss value
-- space-separated list of any of the above values for example `--spaces roi stoploss`
+* space-separated list of any of the above values for example `--spaces roi stoploss`

-### Position stacking and disabling max market positions.
+### Position stacking and disabling max market positions

 In some situations, you may need to run Hyperopt (and Backtesting) with the `--eps`/`--enable-position-staking` and `--dmmp`/`--disable-max-market-positions` arguments.